galantelab/reboot/docs/README.md

    toyscript.R
    ```

-   This command returns 2 .tsv files, mentioned above, called expression.tsv and clinical.tsv.
-A MANIFEST.txt file and a set of expression and clinical data are also created, as intermediates of TCGA download process.
-   The composition of the expression dataset comprises clinical variables: OS (survival status) and OS.time (follow up time) and 50 random picked gene expression (FPKM).
+   This command returns 2 .tsv files, mentioned above, called **expression.tsv** and **clinical.tsv**.
+A *MANIFEST.txt* file and a set of expression and clinical data are also created, as intermediates of the TCGA download process.
+The composition of the expression dataset comprises clinical variables: OS (survival status) and OS.time (follow up time) and 50 random picked genes with expression in FPKM.

-   Finally, Reboot can be run in the complete mode:
+   Finally, Reboot can be run in the **complete** mode:

    ```bash
    # for docker container